-This unit deals with:
+This unit deals with• Hydrological Cycle

-- Hydrological Cycle - Oceans submarine relief; distribution of temperature and salinity; movements of ocean water-waves, tides and currents

-The earth, fortunately has an abundant supply of water on its surface.
+• Oceans - submarine relief; distribution of temperature and salinity; movements of ocean water-waves, tides and currents The earth, fortunately has an abundant supply of water on its surface.
 Hence, our planet is called the 'Blue Planet'.
+HYDROLOGICAL CYCLE

-HYDROLOGICAL CYCLE: The hydrological cycle, is the circulation of water within the earth's hydrosphere in different forms i.e. the liquid, solid and the gaseous phases.
+The hydrological cycle, is the circulation of water within the earth's hydrosphere in different forms i.e. the liquid, solid and the gaseous phases.
 It also refers to the continuous exchange of water between the oceans,

-STUDY THE GIVEN TABLE SHOWING THE WATER COMPOSITION ON THE EARTH $\mid$ SURFACE AND ANSWER THE FOLLOWING QUESTIONS :
+STUDY THE GIVEN TABLE SHOWING THE WATER COMPOSITION ON THE EARTH SURFACE AND ANSWER THE FOLLOWING QUESTIONS

-- 1. What is the % of water in the oceans? - 2.
+What is the % of water in the oceans?

 Which component of the earth consists of least percentage of water content?

-3. what is the main use of soil moisture?
+what is the main use of soil moisture?

-Table 13.1: Water on the Earth's surface

-Reservoir Volume (Million cubic ion) Percentage of the Total

-Oceans 1.370 97.25

-Ice Caps And Glaciers 29 2.05

-Groundwater 9.5 0.68

-Lakes 0.125 0.01

-Soil moisture 0.065 0.005

-Atmosphere 0.013 0.001

-Streams And rivers 0.0017 0.0001

-Biosphere 0.00006 0.00004
+Table 13.1 : Water on the Earth's surface Reservoir Volume (Million Percentage of the Total aubic km) Oceans 1.370 97.25 Ice Caps 29 2.05 and Glaciers Groundwater 9.5 0.68 Lakes 0.125 0.01 Soil Moisture 0.065 0.005 0.013 0.001 Atmosphere 0.0017 0.0001 Streams and Rivers Biosphere 0.0006 0.00004 of the mater eyere Components Processes Water storage in oceans Evaporation Evapotranspiration Sublimation Water in the atmosphere Condensation Precipitation Water storage in ice and snow Snowmelt runoff to streams Surface runoff Stream flow freshwater storage infiltration Groundwater storage Groundwater discharge springs

-Table 13.2: Components and Processes of the water Cycle
+Table 13.2 : Components and Processes of the Water Cycle